jtpils/FixedCNN/README.md

 - Pooling calculates 2d pooling of the input tensor, PL is L3, while pooling function doesn't support 3d pooling like TF.
 - Up to present, a standard ConvNet like MobileNet without ResBlock can run on this library.
 The MobileNet which has 28 layers with depthwise and pointwise convolution consumes about 3~5 minutes to forward once on a 224×224×3 input image @Intel Core i5-8400 CPU with 16.0 GB RAM.
 - NOTE: If your MATLAB support parallel computing with **Parallel Computation Toolbox (PCT)**, the algorithm will become faster.
 According to my test, MobileNet will save about 65% time of non-parallel version, which means it takes 70 seconds to forward total 28 layers once.
 More cores you have on your PC, faster it runs.
-- The acceleration mainly due to the **Im2col - Reshape - GEMM - Reshape - Output** procedure as below:
+- The acceleration mainly benefits from the **Im2col - Reshape - GEMM - Reshape - Output** procedure as below:

 <center>
 <img src="http://wx1.sinaimg.cn/large/41f56ddcly1fxq2je7sidg21fm0c0aaa.gif" width="900px">